paritytech/subxt/RELEASING.md

 # Release Checklist

-These steps assume that you've checked out the Soketto repository and are in the root directory of it.
+These steps assume that you've checked out the Subxt repository and are in the root directory of it.

 We also assume that ongoing work done is being merged directly to the `master` branch.